 tips

 HTML4 vs HTML5: What's the differenceIn 1993, HTML (HyperText Markup Language) was first introduced as standard code for web pages on the Internet and has been developed a number of times.
 In 1998 HTML version 4 (html4) was released which was easy to use for hobbyists and beginners to create web pages.
 In 2014 HTML version 5 (html5) was released as standard with many more possibilities..
 The biggest change is that content and layout are strongly separated from each other.
 A disadvantage of html5 is that a number of attributes of html4 are no longer supported and the use of css has become almost necessary.
-Why it was decided to no longer support a number of html4 attributes may have to do with de-cluttering.
-For those who are used to html4, this is a big adjustment.
+In the beginning, the "table" element was frequently used for the layout.
+This made it easy to create a beautiful website.
+Actually, tables are meant for the orderly representation of data, not for layout purposes.
+Tables are not responsive and when used as a layout, websites do not display properly on smartphones.
+However, they are good to use for creating your own homepage.
 Browsers know which versions of a web page the codes are because the top line of the page states which version is intended. for html5: <!DOCTYPE html> for html4: <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN"> Hopefully, browsers will continue to support the web pages made in older html versions for a long time so that we can continue to view them.
-Disappeared in html5: • <font> . . . </font> nu: <p style= ...> . . . </p> for example <p style="color:blue"> . . . </p> this is also the case for <p style="font-size:11px"> en <p style="font-family:verdana"> • <center> . . . </center> nu: <p span align="middle"> . . . </p> • <a name="(named link destination"> . . . </a> nu: <a id="(named link destination"> . . . </a> • <table width="50%"> . . . </table> nu: <table style="50%"> • <td width="50"> . . . </td> nu: <td style="width: 50px;"> . . . </td> • <BODY text="#000088" bgcolor="#9999ee" link="#000088"> now: can only be done with CSS links html4: • manual in Dutch • HTML4 Element Reference, tags alphabet links html5: • tutorial, manual attributes • HTML5 Element Reference, tags alphabet • HTML5 validator |
+For those who are used to html4, switching to html5 is a big adjustment.
+Some changes html4 vs. html5: • <font ... >Text</font> now: <span style= ...>Text</span> e.g. <span style="color:blue;">Text</span> <span style="color:#0000ff;">Text</span> <span style="font-size:16px;">Text</span> <span style="font-family:verdana;">Text</span> • <center>Text</center> now: <div style="text-align: center;">Text</div> • <a name="named link destination">Text</a> now: <a id="named link destination">Text</a> • <table width="50%">Text</table> now: <table style="width: 50%"> • <td width="50">Text</td> now: <td style="width: 50px;">Text</td> • <BODY text="#000088" bgcolor="#9999ee" link="#000088"> now: can only be done with CSS links html4: • manual in Dutch • HTML4 Element Reference, tags alphabet links html5: • tutorial, manual attributes • HTML5 Element Reference, tags alphabet • HTML5 validator |